I was once asked to investigate two teams that worked together to build a software product for doing taxes.

 I hope it helps you if you're ever pressured to side with a group of people to force another to change unwillingly!

-🔔 Subscribe for 90+ videos on healthy software development
+🔔 Subscribe for over 100 videos on healthy software development